procrastimax/blocky-tui/README.md

 This project is a [ratatui](https://ratatui.rs/) based terminal user interface (TUI) to query information and interact with the [blocky](https://github.com/0xERR0R/blocky) DNS server.

+It utilizes the elm architecture [TEA](https://ratatui.rs/concepts/application-patterns/the-elm-architecture/), no enable fast and error-resistant user interfaces in Rust utilizing an actor model with message passing.

 ## Current State
 The project is archived, since I do not longer use the Blocky DNS server.